Karthikkannan-AI/AI-Powered-Driver-Alertness-Monitoring/README.md

-As technologies are available to determine the driver’s alertness while driving, Auto Manufacturers and regulators can embrace Driver Activity Monitoring so as to improve public safety.
+As technologies are available to determine the driver’s alertness while driving, Auto Manufacturers and regulators can embrace Driver Alertness Monitoring so as to improve public safety.